kevinguebert/alexa-strava/README.md

     return response.send();
     ```

 16. If you have tried this out with Alexa at this point, you will get it failing.
 Let me tell you why - with the `alexa-sdk` we have and with creating Alexa apps, sending requests is something we need to think about.
 Why?
 Because they *take time*.
 Alexa wants a quick response and doesn't like waiting.
 That means we have to tell Alexa "Hey, I have a request I want to say and I don't want you to say anything until we get a response back."
-That way, Alexa respnose with what we want!
+That way, Alexa responds with what we want!

 17. To do that with `alexa-sdk` what we have to do is `return false;` outside of out Strava API call.
 This sends a message through the `alexa-sdk` to Alexa to say "wait" and will wait for the `return response.send();` function before saying anything.
 So that means our whole intent should look like this.